German Fairy Tale Route

 The route continues north through the Reinhardswald — the largest contiguous forest in Hesse, home to the Sababurg (Sleeping Beauty's Castle), a ruined medieval castle surrounded by the oldest wildlife park in Germany.
 Wild boar, deer, and aurochs (the ancient ancestor of domestic cattle, reconstructed by back-breeding) roam free in the castle's grounds.
 From here the route traces the Weser River through Hameln (Hamelin of the Pied Piper legend) to Bremen, where the famous Town Musicians statue stands in front of the rathaus.

 For van drivers, the Fairy Tale Route is comfortable.
 The road from Hanau northward to Kassel involves some gentle climbing through the Spessart and the Knüll Hills, but nothing severe.
 North of Kassel, the route follows the flat Weser Valley.
 Campgrounds are plentiful throughout Hesse and Lower Saxony.
-The route passes through excellent wild camping territory in the Reinhardswald.
+Use designated Stellplätze and campgrounds — wild camping is not generally permitted in Hesse's forests.

 Frequently Asked Questions